justleon/SOI-FileSystem/README.md

-# SOI-lab6
+# Custom file system based on VSFS
-Basic file system implementation using virtual discs (custom files)<br>
+Basic file system implementation using custom files as virtual discs In its current state it is not fully implemented, nor working correctly.
-NOT FINISHED - will try to complete it eventually